ikorotkin/MD-FH/README.md

-# Modified GROMACS for writing full trajectory every time step
+# Modified GROMACS for writing full trajectory every `nstxout` time steps

 Unlike the trr-files natively supported by GROMACS, this extension writes a series of smaller files adding `000000`, `000001`, `000002`, etc. suffixes to the output file name.
 This allows the user to post-process MD trajectories "on the fly", during the simulation, and delete the output files after post-processing to save disk space.